 Further support for the Company's compliance is found in its regulatory history and current scope of service.
 The Company and its affiliates and subsidiaries have never been denied ETC designation by any jurisdiction, nor has any jurisdiction suspended or revoked ETC designation granted to the Company or suspended or delayed consideration of ETC designation requested by the Company.
-In addition, the Company currently holds the authority to operate as a telecommunications service provider Louisiana as a CLEC and is a wholly owned subsidiary of Northeast Louisiana Telephone Company, Inc., which has been a ILEC since 1946.
-The Company has informed Staff of an informal complaint with the FCC that has been resolved and closed.
-The Company has not disclosed any further complaints with state or federal regulators.
+The Company has provided information of service related complaints against the Company.
+The Company provided a response indicating that these complaints were either without merit or satisfactorily resolved.
+Finally, according to the Company, no further action has been taken by any regulatory body against the Company.

 In its Petition, the Company indicated that it will advertise its federally supported services through media of general distribution as required by the FCC's rules.
-The Company will announce and advertise telecommunications services as an ETC in its Designated Service Areas and will publicize the availability of Lifeline services in a manner reasonably designed to reach those likely
+The Company will announce and advertise telecommunications services as an ETC in its Designated Service Areas and will publicize the availability of Lifeline services in a manner reasonably designed to reach those likely to qualify for those services.
+The Company intends to actively advertise the availability of these services through different media such as, but not limited to: newspapers, bill inserts, website, mail circulars, and radio.